cipherlogs/layerzs/README.md

 <br />

 ## How does it work?
-You have access to advanced layers for layout, sizing, alignment, typography, tables, effects, and beyond...
+Layerzs provides advanced layers for layout, sizing, alignment, typography, tables, effects, and more.
+Each category consists of at least two layers.
+This guide starts with the foundational layers and moves upward.

-Each category comprises a minimum of two layers.
-While the topmost layer is typically utilized, this guide will begin with the foundational layers and progress upward.
+**Note:** Please read the [discussion](https://github.com/cipherlogs/layerzs/discussions/1) and vote for what you believe is best.

 <br />

 ## The Base Layer
-Let’s take *flexbox* as an example, the <ins>base layer</ins> is what you are already using, whether you write vanilla CSS, CSS in JS, or use tailwind classes.
+Take flexbox as an example.
+The base layer is what you're already using, whether you write vanilla CSS, CSS in JS, or use tailwind classes.
 The same rules still apply.

 <p align="center">
   <picture>